 Typical treatment involves inflammation and pain-reducing medications.
-While there is no single diet to follow, research suggests including anti-inflammatory foods in your diet and limiting foods that may trigger joint pain.
+There’s no single diet to follow.
+However, research suggests including anti-inflammatory foods in your diet and limiting foods that may trigger joint pain.

 Read on to learn about the arthritis trigger foods you should avoid.

 Researchers at the Mount Sinai School of Medicine examined disease prevention through diet.
 In their 2009 study, they found that decreasing the amount of fried and processed foods eaten can “reduce inflammation and actually help restore the body’s natural defenses.”

 What you can do: Cut down on the amount of fried and processed foods you eat, such as fried meats and prepared frozen meals.
 Include more vegetables and fruits in your diet.

 AGE doesn’t refer to how many birthdays you’ve celebrated.
 An advanced glycation end product (AGE) is a toxin that appears when foods are heated, grilled, fried, or pasteurized.

 AGEs damage certain proteins in your body.
 Your body tries to break these AGEs apart by using cytokines, which are inflammatory messengers.
 Depending on where the AGEs occur, they may result in arthritis or other forms of inflammation.

 What you can do: Research has shown that reducing the amount of food cooked at high temperatures in your diet could potentially help reduce blood AGE levels.